 Yes, the actual injection mechanism of Auvi‑Q works independently of its electronic features and does not need a battery to deliver epinephrine.1

-Auvi‑Q has an expiration date, which is printed on the back of the device.
-The effectiveness of epinephrine may decrease after the expiration date; therefore, patients should promptly refill their Auvi‑Q before the expiration date.1,5
+Auvi‑Q has an expiration date, which is etched on the very top on the back of the device.
+The safety and efficacy of expired epinephrine has not been evaluated, but the effectiveness of epinephrine may decrease after the expiration date; therefore, patients should promptly refill their Auvi‑Q before the expiration date.1,5

 To help ensure timely prescription refills, the Auvi‑Q Refill Reminders program automatically reminds patients when to refill their prescription.
 Patients can sign up on the Auvi‑Q patient Web site.

 Epinephrine is light sensitive.2,5 Auvi‑Q should be stored in the outer case provided to protect the epinephrine from light.